ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 23. Create a UnitedID account if you do not already have one at https://app.unitedid.org/signup/ and enable a way to get a security token by going to 'Manage security tokens' after signing up
 24. Visit https://qa.orcid.org/signin and sign in using a UnitedID account and complete steps to link it to the account created today.
-25. Check that the notification to link the account to State University displays on the record
+25. On the notification to link the account to State University click connect, you'll be taken to the OAuth page.
+Return to the record without granting access.
 26. Visit https://qa.orcid.org/signout
 27. Visit https://qa.orcid.org/oauth/authorize?client_id=APP-6QJHHJ6OH7I9Z5XO&response_type=code&scope=/authenticate&redirect_uri=https://developers.google.com/oauthplayground
 28. Sign in using a Google account not linked to an existing ORCID record